ApryseSDK/pdftron-flutter/README.md

 }
 ```

-6. Replace `lib/main.dart` with what is shown [here](#usage)
+6. Replace the contents of `lib/main.dart` file with what is shown [here](#usage)
 7. Check that your Android device is running by running the command `flutter devices`.
 If none are available, follow the device set up instructions in the [Install](https://flutter.io/docs/get-started/install) guides for your platform.
 8. Run the app with the command `flutter run`.
-9. Please note that the widget version (`DocumentView`) contains existing issues such as none of the menu popup will work properly, see issue: https://github.com/flutter/flutter/issues/58273
+9. Note that the widget version (`DocumentView`) contains existing issues such as menu popups not opening, see issue: https://github.com/flutter/flutter/issues/58273

 ### iOS

-1. First, follow the official getting started guide on [installation](https://flutter.io/docs/get-started/install/macos), [setting up an editor](https://flutter.io/docs/get-started/editor), and [create a Flutter project](https://flutter.io/docs/get-started/test-drive?tab=terminal#create-app), the following steps will assume your app is created through `flutter create myapp`
+1. First, follow the official getting started guide to [install](https://flutter.io/docs/get-started/install/macos), [set up an editor](https://flutter.io/docs/get-started/editor), and [create a Flutter project](https://flutter.io/docs/get-started/test-drive?tab=terminal#create-app).
+The following steps will assume your app is created through `flutter create myapp`.

 2. Open `myapp` folder in a text editor.
-Then open `myapp/pubspec.yaml` file, add:
+Then open `myapp/pubspec.yaml` file and add:
 	```diff
 	dependencies:
 	   flutter: